mowie-cms/Mowie/README.md

 # Installing
 To install the CMS, grab [the latest release](https://github.com/Mowie/Mowie/releases), unzip it on your webserver and open a webbrowser to the files on your server.
 It will guide you through all necessary steps to install.

+## Development

+There is a developer docker image with a `docker-compose.yml` file to quickly set up a development environment.

+It will expose two ports on your local machine, `8081` for the site itself and `3361` to access the database from your local machine.

 # Documentation
 Comming Soon!